pivotal/docs-tap/tap-gui/plugins/app-live-view-springcloudgateway.md

 To navigate to the **API Authentications By Path** page, the user can select the **API Authentications By Path** option from the
 **Information Category** drop-down menu.
-The API Authentications By Path page displays the total requests, number of successes, forbidden and unsuccessful authentications grouped by the HTTP method and gateway route path.
+The API Authentications By Path page displays the total requests, number of successes, and forbidden and unsuccessful authentications grouped by the HTTP method and gateway route path.
 The page also displays the success rate for each of the routes.

- >**Note:**
-In addition to the above three pages, the Spring Boot actuator pages are also displayed.
+ >**Note:** In addition to the preceding three pages, the Spring Boot actuator pages are also displayed.

 ## <a id="troubleshooting"></a> Troubleshooting